SOSNA Office Hours

 In 2013 SOSNA's Community Impact Group created the SOSNA Higher Education Scholarship which provides a neighborhood high school senior with a $1,000 college scholarship.
 Members of the Community Impact Group review the scholarship applications, interview the candidates, and select the scholarship winner.
 The winner will be announced at the annual PlazaPalooza festival in May.

-THE APPLICATION PERIOD FOR THE 2016 SOSNA Higher Education Scholarship is now CLOSED!
+THE APPLICATION PERIOD FOR THE 2017 SOSNA Higher Education Scholarship is now OPEN!
 Download the application here.

 Help us raise $1,000 for our scholarship winner.
 It takes a village to raise a child - $5, $10, $20 - everything helps.
-Then join us when we award the Scholarship at The SOSNA Summer Social on July 18, 2015 and celebrate our winner.
+Then join us when we award the Scholarship at Plazapalooza at the Grays Ferry Triangle in May.

 Eligible students must reside within the SOSNA neighborhood boundaries (the south side of South Street to the north side of Washington Avenue and the west side of Broad Street to the Schuylkill River ), be in their final year of high school, have a minimum grade point average of 2.5 on a scale of 4.0 and plan to attend an accredited 2-year or 4-year college in the year following their application.
 The candidate must write a short essay on his or her college expectations and career goals.

-Applications will be available online and at the SOSNA office early in 2016.
-Applications are due on or before April 1, 2016- they can be dropped off at the SOSNA Office (1901 Christian Street) or emailed to email@example.com with the subject heading of "SOSNA Scholarship"
+Applications are available at the SOSNA office and online.
+Applications are due on or before April 21, 2017- they can be dropped off at the SOSNA Office (1901 Christian Street) or emailed to email@example.com with the subject heading of "SOSNA Scholarship"

 Congratulations to the winner of the 2016 SOSNA Higher Eduacation Scholarship, Maryanne Cosgrove, and the runner-up, Leo Levy!